Welcome to LEADPrep

 Fernanda Postare

 Fernanda is a Spanish teacher who was born and raised in Argentina.
 She got her BS degree in Education and has been teaching for 16 years, not only in elementary but also in HS.
 Fernanda lived three years in Spain, where she worked in different schools as an ESL teacher as well as a Spanish teacher as a second language.
 Teaching and taking care of her students is her passion.
 In her free time, Fernanda takes ballet and modern jazz dance classes.
-She has been dancing since she was a child.Becks Lopez
+She has been dancing since she was a child.Rob Nightingale

 Jesse Long